russellgordon/teaching/src/site/notes/Current Courses/Grade 9 Mathematics/What is Coding?.md

 Coding is also called *programming*.

-Think of your most literal friend, who takes everything you say exactly at face value.
+Think of your most literal friend who takes everything you say *exactly* at face value.

 That is sort of what it's like to program a computer!